chriscz/python_programming/website/content/advanced-day-two.md

             """
             pass

-3. Write a function :python:`swop` that takes a list and two positions in the list as arguments, it then swops the values at the two positions.
+3. Write a function *swop* that takes a list and two positions in the list as arguments, it then swops the values at the two positions.

         #!python